jekhokie/scriptbox/rust--learnings/README.md

 - No (or little) performance penalty when using generics due to the fact that Rust compiles generic code into code that specifies the type for each instance (monomorphization).
 - Blanket trait implementations conditionally implement a trait for *any* type that implements another trait.
 - Rust has "conventions" or patterns known as `lifetime elision rules` which prevent the need to use lifetimes in some function signatures because they are pre-baked into the compiler as a result of frequent use (to reduce code duplication).
+- To use `assert_eq!(...)` and `assert_ne!(...)` for a struct or enum, you must implement the PartialEq (check if values are in fact equal) and Debug (print values when assertion fails) traits.
+Can usually be derived as `#[derive(PartialEq, Debug)]`.
+- Running `cargo test` without any options results in tests running in parallel - be careful about tests that depend on each other in this case.
+- Unit tests: Convention is to create a `mod tests { ... }` module in each of the files in the `src/` directory containing unit tests for the file's functionality, annotating the module with `#[cfg(test)]` so the `tests` module is not included with the build binary.
+- Integration tests: Exist as individual files in the `tests/` directory (sibling directory of `src/`).
+- Create a `tests/common/mod.rs` file for shared code among other integration tests.